asalga/raything/README.md

 RayThing
 =======

-Experimenti raycaster with some code taken from lodev.org
+Experimental raycaster with some code taken from lodev.org